mugas/gsCreations/content/coding/quarta-coding.md

 ---
 # **What it is?**

-A music game.
-Based on the [color game](http://localhost:3000/projects/2020-06-02-color-game) I decided to create my version and along the way, went learning about Object Oriented Programming
+A music game based on a tutorial.
+I decided to create my version and along the way, went learning about Object Oriented Programming